get-net/http-openapi/README.md

                  error   = "No Content"
              }
          })
     end
 )

- -- this will catch all request validation exceptions, etc. httpd:error_handler(
+-- this will catch all request validation exceptions, etc. app:error_handler(
     function(ctx, err)
          -- err argument here will be a table most of the time return ctx:render({
              json = {